pycom/pycom-documentation/content/pybytes/networks/_index.md

 aliases:
 ---

-Pybytes supports four Network Types which you can configure both for each device and for the group of the devices within a project.
-Those Networks are WiFi, LoRa, Sigfox, and LTE CAT M1 / NB1.
-In this section the detailed setting procedure of every network type will be explained.
+Pybytes supports four network types, which you can configure for each device or for a group of devices within a project.
+The compatible networks are WiFi, LoRa, Sigfox, and LTE CAT M1 / NB1.
+In this section, a detailed list of the settings for each network has been compiled.

 [**Sigfox**](/pybytes/networks/sigfox)